COVID-19 in Pregnancy

 Other Pregnancy-Specific Considerations:

-• We strongly encourage you to self-isolate after 37 weeks to help prevent you from having COVID-19 while in labor.
+• We strongly encourage you to be cautious about potential Covid-19 exposures during pregnancy.
+Please consider being extra cautious or self-isolating after 37 weeks to help prevent you from having COVID-19 while in labor.
 Talk with us if you need support working from home or starting your leave early to accomplish this.

 • Think about who might be your back-up support person, should your support person become ill around the time you are in labor.
 Support people are always welcome via phone, FaceTime, etc., if they are unable to be present.

-• Know your status, consider getting a COVID test, especially at the end of pregnancy.
+• Know your status, have home antigen tests on hand, and consider getting a COVID test (especially at the end of your pregnancy).
 Follow this link to learn about available testing options.

 • Consider what your postpartum supports might look like; we are happy to help navigate local resources.